Nawazish2026/plant_disease_detection_model/README.md

 ### Solution

-AgriVision provides instant, accurate disease detection accessible through any device with a camera, enabling early intervention and reducing crop losses through timely treatment.
+It provides instant, accurate disease detection accessible through any device with a camera, enabling early intervention and reducing crop losses through timely treatment.
 The system supports multiple languages, making it accessible to farmers across different regions.

 ---